-Coconut flour is high in fiber, protein, low-glycemic, and since coconut is a fruit and not actually a grain based flour, it is naturally gluten-free, grain-free and nut free!
+Coconut flour is high in fiber, protein, low-glycemic, and since coconut is a fruit and not actually a grain-based flour, it is naturally gluten-free, grain-free, and nut-free!

 While coconut flour does have a mild, sweet coconut flavor it doesn’t taste exactly like taking a bite of fresh coconut.
 The flavor is more subdued and a bit drier.
 It pairs well with other strong flavors such as banana, chocolate and even savory spices.